In order to use Artisan, you’ll need to download PostgreSQL. This program is used to build Artisan and allows CerTek to perform routine maintenance.

 Click on your operating system (for this example, we’re using a Windows computer, so we’ll click on the Windows icon).

 Click on “Download the installer.”

 Navigate to the column in the table that has your operating system–in this example, it is Windows x86-64.
 If you’re not sure how to find your operating system, click here.
 Click the download icon for the most recent version.
-If your Windows computer has a 32-bit operating system, for instance, download version 10.20.

 The PostgreSQL installer will start downloading.

 A pop-up window will ask if you want the program to make changes to your computer.
 Select “yes.”

 Click “Next” on the PostgreSQL Setup Wizard.